 Mini Split vs Central Air: Which is Right for Your Home?

-Four Pros of Ductless Mini Splits
+What are the Pros of Ductless Mini Splits?

 Brian Redmond, owner of Redmond’s Complete Comfort in Lock Haven, Pennsylvania, explains that choosing a mini split system often comes down to two main factors: what areas of the home need conditioning and whether the home has existing ductwork.